-The THQ for the consumers via consumption of polluted milk and cheese was evaluated depending on the determined dose and the reference oral dose (RFDO) for pollutant.
+The THQ for the consumers via the consumption of polluted milk and cheese was evaluated depending on the determined doseand the reference oral dose (RFDO) for the pollutant.
 When the THQ is less than one, it assumed that the inhabitant did not expose to adverse effects.
-The severity of health hazards is enhanced with increasing its value more than one (Zhuang et al., 2009).
+The severity of health hazards is enhanced by increasing its value more than one(Zhuang et al., 2009).

 2.4.
-Treatment process for metal removal from experimentally contaminated raw cow's milk
+The treatment process for metal removal from experimentally contaminated raw cow's milk